 The idea for the Building Opinions column in Latest Homes came about during a chance meeting with one of the magazine’s owners, Angi Mariani, at a Deep Purple concert at the Brighton Centre early in 2005.

-I was born in 1980 in Croydon and moved to Hove in 1998 to study Electrical & Electronic Engineering at the University of Sussex.
+I was born in Croydon and moved to Hove to study Electrical & Electronic Engineering at the University of Sussex.
 Like many visitors before me, the area’s charm was irresistible so I stayed on and began exploring.
-First I discovered the various tunnels around town – from the efficient Victorian sewers to the passages within and under the Royal Pavilion.
-The stunning Regency squares and crescents came next.
-The list goes on.

-I bought my first property as a student and transformed the run-down building into a liveable home and now own a modest business specialising in the purchase and retention of historic buildings in need of sensitive restoration.
-I served on the committee of the Regency Society for seven years and have worked as a planning consultant to the owners of Brighton Aquarium in attempting to rejuvenate that iconic seafront structure.
+I bought my first property as a student back when property was actually affordable.
+The venture has steadily grown into a modest business specialising in the purchase and retention of historic buildings in need of sensitive restoration.
+The most exciting project to date was acting as planning consultant to the owners of Brighton Aquarium during the building’s rejuvenation.

 I am a member of a number of local amenity societies including the Regency Society, Hove Civic Society, the Montpelier & Clifton Hill Association, the Friends of Stoneham Park, the Friends of St Michael’s, and the Secret Garden Group.
 I also keep bees.